Beautiful Browns

 Beautiful Browns: a guide to the large brown seaweeds of New Zealand.
 [PDF 7.8MB]

-Beautiful Browns: an interactive guide to the large brown seaweeds of New Zealand.
+Front cover of Beautiful Browns, a NIWA interactive guide to the large brown seaweeds of New Zealand.

 Lessonia variegata J.Agardh.
 A brown seaweed with long, strap-like blades with widely spaced teeth along its margin found around the North, South and Stewart Islands.
 [Photo: Roberta D’Archino, NIWA]